ruslan-kurchenko/webpack-sfdc-deploy-plugin/README.md

 #### Configuration

-You need pass a hash of configuration options to `WebpackSfdcDeployPlugin`.
+You need pass a hash of configuration options to `SfdcDeployPlugin`.
 Required values are as follows:
 - `credentialsPath`: The relative path to `.js` file with credentials to you Salesforce org.
 - `filesFolderPath`: The relative path to the folder where placed files that need to be deployed.